 Saute the mushrooms in olive oil in a pan until brown (about 3 minutes) and set aside.

-Lightly saute garlic and onion in a small amount of olive oil, stir in tomatoes, tomato paste and oregano and simmer until thickened/reduced (about 30 minutes).
+Lightly saute garlic and onion in a small amount of olive oil, stir in tomatoes, tomato paste, white wine and oregano and simmer until thickened/reduced (about 30 minutes).

 Topping – mix together the yoghurt, eggs, milk and paprika, set aside.
 Separately mix together the breadcrumbs and parmesan, set aside.